hashicorp/consul/website/source/docs/acl/acl-system.html.md

 ---
 layout: "docs"
 page_title: "ACL System"
-sidebar_current: "docs-agent-acl-system"
+sidebar_current: "docs-acl-system"
 description: |-
   Consul provides an optional Access Control List (ACL) system which can be used to control access to data and APIs.
 The ACL system is a Capability-based system that relies on tokens which can have fine grained rules applied to them.
 It is very similar to AWS IAM in many ways.
 ---

 -> **1.4.0 and later:** This guide only applies in Consul versions 1.4.0 and later.
-The documentation for the legacy ACL system is [here](/docs/guides/acl-legacy.html)
+The documentation for the legacy ACL system is [here](/docs/acl/acl-legacy.html)

 # ACL System